Recreation Therapy helps empower individuals with barriers to their leisure live a more fulsome life

 Rheumatoid Arthritis, Osteoporosis, Osteoarthritis, Cardiovascular or Heart Disease, Cancers, Diabetes Mellitus, Fibromyalgia, Kidney Disease, Epilepsy or Seizures, Chronic Obstructive Pulmonary Disease (COPD)

 Chronic illnesses can pose long-term challenges to individuals and often deplete a person of motivation and confidence.
 However, sedentary tendencies and inactivity that can occur as a result of persistent pain or other prominent symptoms can only make matters worse.
 Engaging in leisure in a safe, purposeful manner can help reduce pain, fatigue, and depressive moods, and improve functional abilities, self-efficacy, and outlook on life.

 To provide high-level Recreation Therapy for such a variety of clients, I hold multiple certifications: physical techniques like Personal Training, Nordic Walking/Urban Poling, and Tiered Exercise for Seniors; Dementia-related methods like DementiAbility, Montessori Principles, Multi-Sensory Environments/Snoezelen and Laughter Yoga, Mental Health First Aid, and CPR for health care providers.

 Every client is different, and my therapeutic approach is completely personalized and based on individual needs and preferences.
-I work closely with the individual and their loved ones to set measurable, achievable goals, and design a one-to-one treatment plan.
+I work closely with the individual and their loved ones to set tailored goals and objectives.
 Being able to give my full attention to one client at a time is what steered me into private practice – nothing beats the level of service at a 1:1 level!
 Learn more about the details of my services here.